IchanP/L3-DateConverter/tests/testspecification.md

 In the unselectable input field "2660/12/25" is rendered.

-## TC7 User should be able to convert to Gregorian
+## TC7 User should be able to convert to Gregorian using the Small Date Converter

 ### TC7.1 User should be able to convert from Kõki to Gregorian